 - delivers good urban design outcomes.

-Further information on affordable housing and how the SEPP applies is provided on the Department of Planning's website.
+Further information on affordable housing and how the SEPP applies - please refer to the DPIE Housing SEPP.